 Samplies of equipment from three of the types of mining used during the gold rush: placer mining pan, sluice mining trough, and hydraulic mining hose

-these buildings survived the periodic fires and look like they did in the mining days.
+] at least some of these buildings survived the periodic fires and look like they did in the mining days.

 Like any heavy tourist area

 , separating the genuine history from the tourist traps takes deep research.

 After much reading in my guidebook, I went to Columbia State Park

 was the largest and rowdiest town in the region, with over forty saloons.

 Miners extracted nearly a billion dollars worth of gold (at current prices) from the area in twenty years.